KBryan/Web3-Gaming-Unity/README.md

 This uniqueness is what makes NFT's in decentralised gaming so interesting.
 If you have played games as I have, you may have imagined this character you built up and the possibility of using that character in another game and or blockchain.
 Well, in this series of tutorials on building blockchain games with the ChainSafe Unity Gaming SDK.
 We will do a bit of both:

+1. We are going to need to download the SDK and set up our development environment.
+2. We will walk through the SDK and get you up to speed on everything you need to know and the ChainLegos needed to create your decentralised games.
+3. We will lay the foundation for our endless runner game that will start as a WebGL browser game, "the current state of decentralised gaming," and then port that game to a mobile experience "the future".

 ![giphy](https://user-images.githubusercontent.com/681817/135502868-a40e1355-d1d2-4253-b457-f12b84c54cd5.gif?style=centerme)